traja-team/traja/paper/paper.md

 This requires converting the trajectory to a trip grid (see Figure 3) and performing PCA on the grid in 2D (Figure 9) or 3D (Figure 10).
 Structure in the data is visible if light and dark time periods are compared.

 ### Linear Discriminant Analysis
 Linear Discriminant Analysis (LDA) is a method for identifying a manifold separating two or more labelled groups.
 It searches for a linear transformation of the data by maximising the between-class variance and minimising the within-class variance.
 It has been used to identify symmetry of heavy object lifting trajectories [@jeong_linear_2016].
 LDA assumes normal distribution of attributes, and identies the probability that a new set of inputs belong to a given class.
 Since LDA takes into account class labels, and there are only binary labels in the present dataset, it provides an identical view to PCA as shown in Figure 11.
-When the x, y attributes are not normally distributed, which is often the case, methods such as logistic regression are preferred, since it has fewer assumptions and restrictions [@hastie01statisticallearning].
+When the $x, y$ attributes are not normally distributed, which is often the case, methods such as logistic regression are preferred, since it has fewer assumptions and restrictions [@hastie01statisticallearning].

 ![3D PCA of Fortasyn trajectory data.
 Daily trajectories (day and night) were binned into 8x8 grids before applying